 Edgcomb, A., Vahid, F., Lysecky, R., Knoesen, A., Amirtharajah, R., & Dorf, M. L. (2015, June).
 Student performance improvement using interactive textbooks: A three-university cross-semester analysis.
 In the Proceedings of the ASEE Annual Meeting.

 Nielsen, J. (1997, October 1).
 How Users Read on the Web.
 Retrieved May 14, 2019, from https://www.nngroup.com/articles/how-users-read-on-the-web/

 Open Text Books: Making education more accessible. (n.d.).
 Retrieved May 14, 2019, from http://opentextbookalliance.org/wp-content/uploads/2017/03/Open_Textbook_Alliance_Guide.pdf

 Feldstein, A., Martin, M., Hudson, A., Warren, K., Hilton III, J., & Wiley, D. (2012).
 Open textbooks and increased student access and outcomes.
 European Journal of Open, Distance and E-Learning, 15(2).

 Downey, A. B. (2016).
 Think Python.
 Sebastopol, CA: OReilly.

-Director of Curricula and Education Programs Elise believes in making quality educational experiences available to everyone.
+Elise is Codio's VP of Product & Partnerships.
+She believes in making quality educational experiences available to everyone.
 With a BS in Computer Science and a PhD in STEM Education, she has spent the last several years teaching robotics, computer science and engineering.
-Elise now uses that experience and expertise to shape Codio's content.
+Elise now uses that experience and expertise to shape Codio's product and content.